reyhan1997/reyhan1997/README.md

 💡 **Personal Statement**

-Currently, I am focus on data cleaning, data visualization, and data scientist.
+Currently, I am focused on data cleaning, data exploration, and machine learning.
-I am looking to collaborate on business insight.
+I am looking to collaborate on business insights and as a data expert.

 ✔
 ✔